Channel Incident

-Anthony Asquith (centre) directs Peggy Ashcroft and Gordon Harker in Channel Incident, a short film made for the Ministry of Information in 1940 about the evacuation of Dunkirk.
-Kenneth Griffith is in the smaller boat.
+Channel Incident is a 1940 British short black and white drama-documentary propaganda film directed by Anthony Asquith and starring Peggy Ashcroft, Gordon Harker, Robert Newton and Kenneth Griffith.
+It was written by Dallas Bower from a story credited to "Bartimeus", and produced by Asquith for the Ministry of Information.

-Channel Incident is a 1940 British short (15 minutes) drama film directed by Anthony Asquith and starring Peggy Ashcroft, Gordon Harker, Robert Newton and Kenneth Griffith.
-It combines documentary footage with acting.
+Scenario

-The film is a propaganda effort, made during the Second World War, that depicts the female owner (Ashcroft) of a yacht, the Wanderer, heading across the English Channel to help evacuate British troops from Dunkirk.
+The film combines documentary footage with acted scenes and depicts the female owner of a yacht, the Wanderer, heading across the English Channel to help evacuate British troops from Dunkirk.
 Other ships referenced, as the larger vessels to which the civilian small craft are ferrying troops lifted from the beaches, are the SS Princess Louise, SS Blackburn Rovers and Devonia.